Centinel AnalyticaCentinel Analytica

 3. Wait 2-3 minutes for changes to propagate globally.

-• Visit your website to confirm normal traffic flow.
+• Visit your site to confirm traffic flows normally.

 • Test that requests to protected paths are validated by Centinel.